 It's a good practice to keep your car well-stocked for breakdowns in general, but having some food, blankets, and a way to signal passing cars could save your life, or at least make your misery a lot more manageable.

 3.)
 Don't Hide from the Cold—Learn to Love It Instead!

 When you experience real winter for the first time, you might be tempted to stay inside all day.
 That's not a great idea for a few reasons.
 One, everyone who grew up where you live has learned how to enjoy the cold.
 A lot of your social life, sports, and other local traditions are going to require you to go outside.
 Two, you'll need to come outside eventually, and the longer you associate "cold weather" with your flight response, the more miserable your life will be.

-Instead of being a hermit for a chunk of the year, learn to love the cold.
+Instead of being a hermit for a good chunk of the year, learn to love the cold.
 Practice going outside, enjoying outdoor festivals or events, or just taking some sun for a few minutes.
 The more you learn to enjoy the crisp, cold air, the more you'll enjoy your new life.

 Don't worry!
 There is a solution: sun lamps.
 Sun lamps imitate the sun's effect on your body, which can help keep you in a sunny state of mind all winter long.
 Artificial sunlight can raise your mood and offer some of the benefits us Southern Californians take for granted.

 5.)
 Your Fingers, Neck & Ears Need Protection